Backelite/MaryPopin/README.md

 To set a compiler flag in Xcode, go to your active target and select the "Build Phases" tab.
 Then select MaryPopin source files, press Enter, insert -fobjc-arc and then "Done" to enable ARC for MaryPopin.

 ## Contributing
-If you want to contribute to this project, please submit a pull request.
+Contributions for bug fixing or improvements are welcomed.
+Feel free to submit a pull request.

 ## Licence
 MaryPopin is available under the MIT license.
 See the LICENSE file for more info.